Puppet-Finland/nagios-plugin-instaclustr/README.md

 [Instaclustr](https://www.instaclustr.com) using API calls.
 Performance data is provided for graphing purposes.
 The current plugins:

-* check_consumerlag: monitor Kafka consumerlag
+* check_consumergroupclient: monitor Kafka consumer group client metrics
 * check_instaclustr: monitor performance metrics (e.g. cpuUtilization) of nodes in a Kafka cluster.
-Alerts will be generated based on average value of the metric.
+Performance data will be created for each node separately, but alerts will be generated based on average value of their metrics.

 # Prerequisites